BlueImp78/Skyblazer-Practice-Hack/README.md

 - Hold START before entering Raglan's Citadel to skip to the boss rush section.

+- If you're tired of the GODAWFUL map music, try to enter the shrine right before Dragonhill Forest to mute it.
+You're welcome.

 ## Known Issues

 - The boss health display is not accurate for bosses with multiple targets (with the exception of the wall boss).